engineer-panda/healthcare-data-pipeline/README.md

 - Ingested data from on-prem and external sources into Raw layer without transformation
 - Standardized and organized data in Bronze layer using ADF pipelines
-- Implemented hybrid incremental logic using ingestion_time watermark combined with control tables and file tracking
+- Applied incremental processing using file-level tracking (FilesTable) and control table logic to ensure only new and unprocessed data is handled
 - Applied data validation, cleansing, and deduplication using PySpark window functions in Databricks
 - Loaded curated, analytics-ready data into Silver layer
 - Maintained end-to-end tracking using SQL-based control and audit tables